 Additionally, melatonin is emerging as a great COVID-19 contender.
 Melatonin is anti-inflammatory and helps regulate the immune response in respiratory disorder models induced by infections and associated complications.
 Melatonin has a high safety profile.
 Read my article about it here.
 Bonus: it helps you sleep, which is crucial for immune health!

 How to Use The Protocol

 You can mix and match products to suit your needs.
 Typically, to stay healthy in the face of a viral outbreak, I use the zinc supreme, cat’s claw, and a probiotic at a minimum.
+Also, make sure your vitamin D levels are in the optimal range!
+Between 40 and 80 ng/mL is optimal; levels below 20 ng/mL is deficient.
 Use the Biocidin throat spray if you start to experience any throat or lung discomfort, if you start getting sick, or if you are already sick.
 I would also take the Host Defense mushroom immune support or drink immune boosting mushroom teas.
 If you already have COVID-19, use zinc, cat’s claw, biocidin, and NAC, which will support lung health.

 For children, give them the immunoberry liquid to stay healthy or if they’re sick to reduce symptoms and help them get well.
 Kids can also do the Biocidin throat spray for sore throats.

 Boost Your Immune Health